 Some of the most common prescription medications used during detox and early recovery include:

 Medically assisted detox decreases the risk of severe reactions or complications.
 An addiction recovery specialist and medical team monitor clients to ensure they react appropriately to the prescription medications.
 Medical supervision also ensures that the clinical team can adjust medications as needed to provide the best symptom relief.
 Clients collaborate with their care team to determine if they will benefit from using medications to manage detox.

 For many people, detox is disorienting and an isolating experience.
 Group and individual therapy can help clients feel less alone during withdrawal and early rehabilitation.
 Samarpan Recovery encourages clients to take part in regular group therapy and community activities to ensure they receive adequate social support.

 Families may have to briefly step back and give their loved ones time to adjust to their recovery.
 Often during detox and withdrawal, clients must rely more on their care team and peers to help them manage symptoms.
 The experience often encourages positive social connections and greater trust between the client and care team.

 Integrative care ensures that clients get access to various treatments and services that meet their individual needs.
 According to Psychiatry Services, "Integrated treatment services are the gold standard for addressing co-occurring mental health and substance use disorders."

-Clients can cope more effectively with the symptoms of detox when they have access to integrative care, which often includes:
+Clients can cope more effectively with the symptoms of drug and alcohol withdrawal when they have access to integrative care, which often includes: